kretzsch/MGRoguelike/README.md

 ## Description

+Note: This Game is still in it's prototype phase; therefor a lot of code optimization is still not implemented to prevent the potential of painting myself into a corner.
+"Premature optimisation is the root of all evil".

 This genre-switching game offers a unique and engaging gaming experience by combining elements of first-person shooter (FPS), platformer, topdown, and other game genres.
 The project was motivated by the desire to create a diverse gaming experience that challenges players and offers variety in gameplay.
 It includes a rich main menu, a loadout system, weapon and ammo purchasing, and interactive music using FMOD.

 ## Table of Contents